Visit Chris West's profile on the York Research Database to:

 - Explore connections, collaborators, related work and more

-Chris West leads SEI York's Deputy Director for Research and leads its Sustainable Consumption and Production group.
+Chris is SEI York's Deputy Director for Research and leads its Sustainable Consumption and Production group.
 He has a multidisciplinary background encompassing environmental science, ecology, mathematics and economics, and sits on the Academic Panel of Theme 2 (Sustainable Supply Chains) of the University of York’s N8 AgriFood Programme and on the Steering Group of SEI’s Producer to Consumer Sustainability Initiative.
 He served as Acting Centre Director for York in from August 2019 to March 2020.

 At SEI, he has led and contributed to a number of projects developing an understanding of the links between international supply chain and environmental impact and risk, which includes the development of SEI’s hybrid multi-regional input output model (IOTA) and material flow platform (Trase).
 He engages actively (including via workshops and other face-to-face activities) with policy, business and third-sector practitioners in the development of this work.

 Chris comes from an ecology background, having completed a PhD in Fisheries Management in January 2011 which made use of agent-based modelling approaches, and has a broader interest in the study of complex systems and in particular the interplay between biological and environmental systems and society.